NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 What It Is:

-At this point, your agency will start reviewing generated leads to filter out leads who don’t have the budget, decision-making power, or general interest to convert.
+At this point in the sales process, your agency will start reviewing generated leads to filter out leads who don’t have the budget, decision-making power, or general interest to convert.
 This will help you focus on the right leads without wasting time on the wrong ones during the lead generation process.

 How To Do It:

-One way to assess whether a lead is likely to convert is through lead scoring.
+One way to assess whether a lead in the digital marketing funnel is likely to convert is through lead scoring.
 This is when a lead gets scored based on their demographics, behavior and engagement rates.
 For example, if a lead continually comments on your agency’s social media posts, is in the same niche you service, and has signed up for your newsletter, their lead score would be high, meaning they’re likely to convert and will make their way through the sales funnel smoothly.

 Agency Sales Funnel Stage 3: Lead Nurturing